 Family shows for kids and their parents

-NJPAC is a place for shows that all ages can enjoy, with a mix of comedy, ballet, and musical performances.
-Mark your calendars for exciting upcoming family events, like “Sleeping Beauty” on April 26, 2025, and “Naruto: The Symphonic Experience” on May 16, 2025.
+NJPAC hosts shows for all ages, featuring comedy, ballet, and musical performances.
+Mark your calendars for exciting upcoming family events, such as “Peppa Pig: My First Concert” and “Mutts Gone Nuts”.
 To make it easy to find family-friendly options, check out the genre search on NJPAC’s website, where you can explore a wide range of categories, from dance to musicals and education.
 While many shows are suitable for all ages, NJPAC suggests that children under 5 might want to skip adult performances.

 Something for everyone (including FREE performances)

 All year round, NJPAC has something fun for everyone—whether you’re into jazz with the TD Jazz Series or love classical music, there’s an event for everyone in the family.
-You can see outstanding performances from the New Jersey Symphony, listen to up-and-coming poets at the Dodge Poetry Festival, and take in a variety of shows at the North to Shore Festival, which runs for a whole month from Asbury Park to Atlantic City and Newark, celebrating our area’s incredible diversity and creativity.
+You can see outstanding performances by the New Jersey Symphony, listen to up-and-coming poets at the Dodge Poetry Festival, and see shows across NJ during the North to Shore Festival, which celebrates our area’s incredible diversity and creativity.
 And if ticket prices seem daunting, there are free events like Horizon Sounds of the City, a weekly outdoor concert in Chambers Plaza.
-Plus, there are exciting activities like Jazz Jams, the ArtsXchange program that connects NJPAC with Newark’s residents, and the Standing in Solidarity event focused on racial equality.
+Plus, there are exciting activities like Jazz Jams, co-presented by NJPAC’s Jazz Advisory Committee and Rutgers University–Newark’s Institute of Jazz Studies (IJS)

 Classes, camps, and the Colton Institute

 Have a budding actor or musician in the family?
 Kids can explore activities like jazz, acting, hip-hop, and musical theater through classes at NJPAC’s Center for Arts Education, the largest provider of arts education for kids in the state.
-Sign up for classes in Hip-Hop Arts and Culture, Acting, Backstage Pathways, and a Summer Creative Arts Camp, where dedicated teachers with arts education experience.
-Their newest initiative—Colton Institute for Training and Research in the Arts—amplifies student voices even more, supporting creative kids and teens through classes, camps, coaching, mentorship, and performance opportunities to make their ideas and projects shine.
+Sign up for classes in Hip-Hop Arts and Culture, Acting, Backstage Pathways, and a Summer Creative Arts Camp, taught by dedicated and experienced art education teachers.
+Their newest initiative—Colton Institute for Training and Research in the Arts—further amplifies student voices, supporting creative kids and teens through classes, camps, coaching, mentorship, and performance opportunities so their ideas and projects can shine.

 To learn more about the New Jersey Performing Arts Center, visit their website, Instagram, and Facebook.